-Dimitris Emvalomenos (LLM, QMUL; LLB, Athens), lawyer and accredited mediator (Greece and the UK), has practised since 1987 and his key areas of focus are commercial law, product liability/safety, consumer law, competition law, network contracts, M&A, and ADR/mediation.
-Dimitris is a member of various professional associations, such as Piraeus Bar; The Greek Commercial Lawyers' Association; The Competition Law Partnership; The Greek

-Association for Arbitration; The Greek

-Association of Law and Economics; The

-Hellenic Association for Financial Law; The

-European Justice Forum; IBA; IADC; DRI

-Europe; CEDR Exchange Network; The

-Chartered Institute of Arbitrators; The Swiss

-Chinese Law Association; The Athens

-Mediation and Arbitration Organization
+Dimitris Emvalomenos is a lawyer and accredited mediator (for Greece and the UK), and has practised since 1987.
+His key areas of focus are commercial law, product liability/safety, consumer law, competition law, network contracts, M&A, and ADR/mediation.
+Dimitris is a member of various professional associations, such as: Piraeus Bar; The Greek Commercial Lawyers' Association; The Competition Law Partnership; The Greek Association for Arbitration; The Greek Association of Law and Economics; The Hellenic Association for Financial Law; The European Justice Forum; IBA; IADC; DRI Europe; CEDR Exchange Network; The Chartered Institute of Arbitrators; The Swiss Chinese Law Association; The Athens Mediation and Arbitration Organization (EODID); and others.

-(EODID); The Hellenic Union of Mediators

-(EED); and The Greek Mediators' Association

-(SEDI).
-Dimitris is the author of numerous

-articles.